mervebasaranbilek/mervebasaranbilek/README.md

 ### 🔬 Research Interests
 - Genomics and Bioinformatics
 - Biostatistics and Biomedical Informatics
+- Tissue Engineering and Regenerative Medicine

 ---